- What does the program schedule look like?

 Since this is a special session program you will be receiving registration forms for each session/semester that you will complete and submit with payment to the University Business Center.
 There will also be an option to complete the registration process online which you will learn more about during the orientation.
 As part of the cohort program, all your classes will be prescheduled and your seat will be reserved.

-The second cohort is scheduled to start every January.
+The cohorts are scheduled to start the first week of January.

 The program fees will be payable at the time of registration for each semester/session.
 Your fees will correspond to the number of units you are taking for that particular session/semester at $350 per unit.